-There are also criminals who, while serving time for their offence, may become a danger to the public but who currently would be eligible for automatic release.
-We are acting to prevent fewer of these offenders from leaving prison without being assessed as safe by Parole Board experts.
-These measures will keep offenders who pose a risk to the public off the streets for longer and help to restore public confidence that robust sentences are executed in a way that better reflects the gravity of the crimes committed.
+There are also criminals who, while serving time for their offence, may become a danger to the public but who would currently be eligible for automatic release.
+We are acting to prevent fewer of those offenders from leaving prison without being assessed as safe by Parole Board experts.
+These measures will keep offenders who pose a risk to the public off the streets for longer, and help to restore public confidence that robust sentences are executed in a way that better reflects the gravity of the crimes committed.

 At the other end of the spectrum, protecting the public from the effects of lower-level offending means finding new ways to break cycles of crime—to prevent a revolving door of short custodial sentences that we know offer little rehabilitative value.
 Criminals in that category often have chaotic lifestyles and their offending can be driven by substance misuse, poor mental health or learning difficulties.
-They often have limited education, few job prospects and experience generational patterns of offending.
+They often have limited education and few job prospects, and experience generational patterns of offending.

 The White Paper also contains measures to reduce stubbornly high reoffending rates by utilising GPS technology to drive further compliance, and to make it easier for offenders to get jobs by reducing the period after which some sentences can be considered spent for the purposes of criminal records checks for non-sensitive roles.
 In the youth system, it puts flexibility into the hands of judges to keep violent young offenders in custody for longer, while at the same time allowing courts to pass sentences that are tailored to the rehabilitative needs of each young person.

 The White Paper builds on the current sentencing framework to create a system that will be much better equipped to do its job effectively, and throughout this document there are contributions from other ministerial colleagues right across Whitehall.
 That is an acknowledgement of the cross-Government approach that will be required if we are going to make a success of these reforms.
-We have got to come together to fulfil our manifesto commitments, to bring in tougher sentences, to tackle drug-related crime, to treat addictions, to improve employment opportunities for offenders, to review the parole system and much more.
+We must come together to fulfil our manifesto commitments, to bring in tougher sentences, to tackle drug-related crime, to treat addictions, to improve employment opportunities for offenders, to review the parole system, and much more.

-Labour also welcomes the Government using this White Paper as an opportunity to increase the maximum penalty for causing death by dangerous driving, as well as the maximum penalty for causing death by careless driving while under the influence of drink and drugs.
+Labour also welcomes the Government’s use of the White Paper as an opportunity to increase the maximum penalty for causing death by dangerous driving, as well as the maximum penalty for causing death by careless driving while under the influence of drink and drugs.